danielle-eckhardt/danielle-eckhardt.github.io/Music Store Analysis.md

 ```

 3. Find the Invoices of customers who are from Brazil.
-The resulting table should show the customer's full name, Invoice ID, Date of the invoice, and billing country.
 ```SQL
 SELECT c.customerID, c.firstname, c.lastname, c.country, i.invoiceID, i.InvoiceDate, i.BillingCountry
 FROM chinook.customers c